Seedmanc/Booru-Augmentation-Project/README.md

 ## List of features:

+* Drop-down select tag list for the search field (planned)

+Kinda like on Danbooru, but probably will only work for the first tag entered.

 * AJAX tag editor (ready)

 Allows you to quickly add, edit and remove tags with just a few clicks and without page reloading.
 No more scrolling to the bottom of the page to open the edit form, do everything directly in the tag list to the left.